xLightsSequencer/xLights/README.txt

-   -- bug (keith)  Fix xSchedule fast start audio does not respect per song volume setting -- bug (keith)  Fix virtual matrices not working reliably or correctly in xschedule -- enh (keith)  Allow play list buttons like play schedule to work even if a schedule for that playlist is selected 2017.40  Dec 05, 2017
+   -- bug (keith)  Fix xSchedule fast start audio does not respect per song volume setting -- bug (keith)  Fix virtual matrices not working reliably or correctly in xschedule -- enh (keith)  Allow play list buttons like play schedule to work even if a schedule for that playlist is selected -- enh (keith)  Add delete all effects on a layer or a model 2017.40  Dec 05, 2017
    -- enh (keith)  Add support for #universe:startchannel and output:startchannel to all xSchedule fields that define a start channel
    -- bug (keith)  Fix test dialog tooltips dont display correct models